mellever/RigidLibrary/README.md

 # RigidLibrary
-This is my version of the Silke Henkes RigidLibrary adjusted for the annulus, note that this is a work in progess.
+This is my version of the Silke Henkes RigidLibrary adjusted for the annulus and the new data format, note that this is a work in progess.
 ### TODO Priority
 * Boundary conditions
 * Implement multiple frames